Margaret Floy Washburn: The Animal Mind

 Washburn's best-known work and, arguably, her most significant contribution to psychology was her influential textbook, The Animal Mind: A Textbook of Comparative Psychology.
 Originally published in 1908, this book compiled research on experimental work in animal psychology.
 Her range of literature was considerable, resulting in a bibliography of 476 titles in the 1st edition, which eventually grew to 1683 titles by the 4th edition.
 The Animal Mind covered a range of mental activities, beginning with the senses and perception, including hearing, vision, kinesthetic, and tactual sensation.
 The books' later chapter focused upon consciousness and higher mental processes.
 However, the dominant focus of the book is animal behavior.
+She focused on "the animal mind as deduced from experimental evidence".
+She also considered this phrase as being a more accurate title for her book.

 A noteworthy feature is the diversity of animal species considered.
 In an era when animal research was dominated by rats, Washburn references, "not fewer than 100 species, including ants, bees, caterpillars, cats, chickens, chubs, clams, cockroaches, cows, crabs, crayfish, dogs, dragonflies, earthworms, elephants, flies, frogs, goldfish, grasshoppers, guinea pigs, horseshoe crabs, jellyfish, lancelets, leeches, mice, minnows, monkeys, pigeons, pike, planarians, potato beetles, raccoons, salamanders, sea anemones, sea-urchins, shrimps, silkworms, snails, spiders, tortoises, wasps, water beetles, and (yes) rats."
 Indeed, she devotes an entire chapter to the mind of the simplest animal, the amoeba.